sanjar-xolmatov/OmniMedia/README.md

   since it can't be controlled.
 - With multiple players open, click a source in the list to switch to it.

+## Future plans

+- **Lyrics support** — show synced/unsynced lyrics for the current track in the popup.
+- **More cava designs** — alternative visualizer styles/themes for the cava output, switchable from the popup.
+- More polish on the progress bar and playback control fallbacks.

+## Contributing

+Contributions are welcome!
+Ideas, bug reports, and pull requests are all appreciated, especially around the future plans above.
+Please keep changes in line with the existing code style and note that contributed code falls under the same license as the rest of the project.

 ## Notes

 - `cliamp` repeat/shuffle are driven through the `cliamp` CLI.
 Other players use the standard MPRIS interface.
 - Changes to files in `~/.config/omarchy/plugins/` hot-reload; a full `omarchy restart shell` is recommended after editing `Widget.qml`.

+## License

+See [LICENSE](LICENSE).
+In short: you may use and modify this plugin for free, but you may not make changed versions public and may not use it for commercial purposes.